Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Inference quality evaluation

 where $\{(x_i, 0)\}_{i=1}^N \cup \{(y_i, 1)\}_{i=1}^N =: \{(z_i, l_i)\}_{i=1}^{2N}$ and ${N_{test}}$ denotes the number of samples not used during the classifier training.
 If $P = Q$, the classifier fails to distinguish the two samples and thus the C2ST statistic remains at chance level (C2ST = 0.5).
 On the other hand, if $P$ and $Q$ are so different that the classifier perfectly matches the right label, C2ST = 1.

-In practice, in our $6$ dimensional inference problem, we find this metric very sensitive, and the two distributions considered converged in \autoref{fig:conv_contour} result in a C2ST of $0.6$.
+In practice, in our six-dimensional inference problem, we find this metric very sensitive, and the two distributions considered converged in Fig. \ref{fig:conv_contour} result in a C2ST of $0.6$.
 Therefore, to make a fair comparison between all inference methods we benchmark all the methods with the same metric, the C2ST metric, and choose to fix a threshold of $0.6$.